ranfysvalle02/Interactive-RAG/README.md

                 * Final response must include total character count.
                 * Final response must include footnotes using VERIFIED SOURCES (include URL/link).
                 * IF the verified sources can answer the question in multiple different ways, THEN respond with each of the possible answers.
+                * Formulate your response using ONLY VERIFIED SOURCES.
+IF YOU CANNOT ANSWER THE QUESTION, THEN EXPLAIN YOURSELF AND KINDLY OFFER TO PERFORM A WEB SEARCH THE USERS BEHALF.

             [START VERIFIED SOURCES]
             __context_str__